karpov-sv/ccdlab/README.md

   * **message**, **info**, **warning**, **error**, **success** - various types of information messages, to be written to main system log and displayed in Web interface

+*GPIB Multiplexor* service accepts the following commands:

+  * **set_addr *addr*** - sets the GPIB address for the current connection to a given number

+  * **send *command**** - sends the command to GPIB address specified for the connection

+  * any unparsed message will also be sent to the GPIB device, which may be potentially conflicting

 # MONITOR service

 The service is intended for a continuous monitoring of all registered device daemons or other services, and provides both (primitive) console interface and a (configurable) Web interface.